Engaging Humanities Grant, 2024–25

 The Engaging Humanities Grant supports UC faculty in pursuing thoughtful engagement with diverse publics beyond the academy.
 California’s communities represent a rich resource for UC faculty interested in pursuing collaborative, public-facing projects that will impact people beyond their campuses.
 Recognizing that off-campus outreach can produce transformations in knowledge, this grant encourages scholars to develop innovative projects that weave together humanities research and/or pedagogy with community engagement, strengthening ties between UC campuses and California communities through partnerships with community organizations, museums, NGOs, or other public-facing groups.

-All topics relevant to the humanities are welcome, but UCHRI is particularly interested in supporting projects broadly related to its new theme, Refuge and Its Refusals.
-The initiative offers grant opportunities for University of California researchers interested in exploring refuge in political, historical, cultural, theological, environmental, and institutional contexts, mapping multiple paths through the impasses of hospitality.
-UCHRI welcomes collaborative projects that put humanistic scholars in conversation with those from disciplines that are methodologically distinct, enhancing the ways in which humanistic research might fashion a temporary home for renewed thought.
+All topics relevant to the humanities are welcome, but UCHRI is particularly interested in supporting projects broadly related to its new theme, Care & Repair.
+The initiative offers grant opportunities for University of California researchers interested in exploring care for objects and communities of study, care for environments, care for the self and others, care as a concept in humanist research and pedagogy, as well as the limits of care and repair as approaches to damage, harm, and trauma.
+UCHRI welcomes collaborative projects that put humanistic scholars in conversation with those from disciplines that are methodologically distinct, enhancing the ways in which humanistic research might strive to repair what is broken, frayed, mishandled, abandoned, or abused.

 Applicants are invited to request a seed grant of up to $5,000 for burgeoning projects, or a project grant of up to $20,000 for more developed projects.
 Applicants to all Engaging Humanities grants must have a letter of support from a community partner.
 Successful applicants for the $20,000 project grants must secure a match of at least 50% of UCHRI-awarded funds from other funding sources.
 Seed grants do not require matching funds.
 UCHRI is particularly interested in proposals that clearly articulate innovative modes of engagement with well-defined publics.